The pandemic has been an economic disaster for women. Some took advantage of it.

 A new survey from the professional women’s network AllBright found that 1 in 4 of its members plan to launch a business.
 (AllBright doesn’t reveal membership numbers but says it has “tens of thousands” of U.S. members.)
 Debbie Wosskow, the organization’s co-founder, says those surveyed expressed a desire for more autonomy in their work and control over their time.

-Data compiled for The Washington Post by the professional networking site LinkedIn found that the share of female entrepreneurs on its platform grew 5 percent year-over-year, from March through November, more than double the average pre-pandemic.
+Data compiled for The Washington Post by the professional networking site LinkedIn found that the share of female entrepreneurs on its platform grew 5 percent year-over-year, from March through November, more than double the pre-pandemic average.
 LinkedIn’s analysts looked at female members who had changed their title to “founder” during the pandemic.

 Early on, the data was “pretty clear that the pandemic recession would be a disaster for women,” said Debora Spar, professor and senior associate dean at Harvard Business School and author of “Work Mate Marry Love: How Machines Shape Our Human Destiny” and “Wonder Women: Sex, Power, and the Quest for Perfection.”